How to boost your immune system

 Four signs your immune system might be weak

-It’s important to understand that germs live everywhere—cold germs, staph, so many of them.
-They’re on doorknobs, refrigerator handles, TV remotes, and indeed anywhere you could touch.
+It’s important to understand that germs live everywhere—cold germs, staph, and so many of them.
+They’re on doorknobs, refrigerator handles, TV remotes, cell phones, and indeed anywhere you could touch.
 Your body encounters many of these germs daily.
-Your body also requires itself to be at a specific level of health, so it doesn’t fall victim to every germ it encounters.
+Your body also requires itself to be at a specific level of health so it doesn’t fall victim to every germ it encounters.
 That said, if you become susceptible too often, it might be worth looking at different possible contributing factors:

 - You're stressed.
 Stress can be a real doozy for your immune system.
 According to Penn Medicine, this is because stress decreases the number of white blood cells in your body, which are responsible for fighting off infection.

 - Your stomach is acting up.
 Most of your immune system lives in your gut, so if you're experiencing frequent cramping or stomach discomfort, this could explain why.